sam-goldman-zz/optimism-nft-bridge/tutorials/l2-custom-erc721/README.md

-# ERC721 Bridge Tutorial
+# Consolidating tokens in an existing L2 Standard ERC721 into a new L2 Custom ERC721

-This is a tutorial demonstrating how to use the ERC721 Bridge.
-We will go through the process of depositing an L1 NFT into L2, and withdrawing it back to L1.
-The code for the tutorial, including documentation, can be found in [example.js](https://github.com/sam-goldman/optimism-nft-bridge/blob/main/tutorial/example.js).
-For a high-level overview of the bridge, see [these slides](https://docs.google.com/presentation/d/1oIk3lbnxoFy-eGg04vGntAMYIAErmI-_CtWsKUMTcW8/edit#slide=id.g11ad45bf27e_0_0).
+_.
+This tutorial is meant for developers who would like to deploy an L2 Custom ERC721 contract that can absorb the tokens which already exist in an L2 Standard ERC721 contract.
+This situation is likely to arise if a few individuals bridge their L1 NFTs to L2 before the core devs of the project release a fully featured Custom ERC721 on L2.
+The code in [TODO: L2CustomERC721.sol](_) shows how it is possible to consolidate NFTs such that owners still have full control over .
+In order to do this, each

-If you have any questions, feel free to reach out at [sam@quixotic.io](mailto:sam@quixotic.io).
+If you have any questions, feel free to reach out at [sam@quixotic.io](mailto:sam@fanbaselabs.com).

 ## Setup